-FLEXIBILITY - A revocable living trust allows the client to control everything about the trust; perhaps most important are the instructions for the future management and distribution of trust assets.
+FLEXIBILITY - A revocable living trust allows the grantor to control everything about the trust; perhaps most important are the instructions for the future management and distribution of trust assets.

 AVOIDANCE OF PROBATE - Probate is the legal process required to determine that a Will is valid.
-Probate can be costly and time consuming and follows state law where you die.
-Your Will is also filed with Probate Court where the deceased person resides making it a document that can be viewed by the public.
+Probate can be costly and time consuming.
+Your Will is filed with the Probate Court where the deceased person resided making it a document that can be viewed by the public.
 Many fund and utilize revocable living trusts to avoid the probate process.
 And, a revocable living trust remains private.